lucievomelova/RhythmRecognition/examples/README.md

 showing one of the described approaches.

 ### Song used in the examples
-The song that is used in all of the notebooks is Spark by Vexento (album Vexento - Electronic Gaming Music Mix).
+The song that is used in all of the notebooks is:

+Vexento "Spark", Vexento - Electronic Gaming Music Mix, 2018, https://soundcloud.com/officialncvm/vexento-spark

 ### Other songs
 If you want to try other songs, simply add the desired file to the `audio_files/` directory and then specify